Saturday, June 02, 2007

 1/4 cup salt

 Scrub the lemon rinds clean.
 These jars are pretty small so you'll probably need to halve or quarter the lemons for them to fit.
-Fill the jar with water.
-Now, dump that water into a pot and you'll know how much water you need to fill the jar.
-Add 1/4 cup salt and turn heat to high.
+Pour 2 cups water into a sauce pan.
+Add 1/4 cup salt and turn the heat to high.
 Stir to dissolve the salt.
-When the salty water boils, pour into the jar and close the lid tightly.
-Flip the jar upside down and the lid should "pop," thereby sealing the jar.
-Leave at room temperature or in a sunny place so the lemons will be pickled.

 This step is optional, but my mother believes that it helps eliminate the rind aftertaste.
 After a day or two, open the jar and drain the water.
 Again, do the salty water, boiling, sealing thing.